geblanco/squad-experiments/README.md

 Info about some of the scripts:
 - `scripts/eval.py`: Calculates precision/recall/f1 over empty answers
 - `scripts/format_results.py`: Format the results for latex tables
+- `scripts/extract_fields.py`: Retrieve concrete fields from various results (useful for latex table).
+Differs from format_results: It only extracts what you ask for, it does highlight any value
 - `scripts/split_dataset.py`: Splits a SQuAD like dataset into desired sizes.

 Split train dataset into three splits, representing 60, 20 and 20 percent of the original one.